Admissions Process and Requirements

 Although there is no formal course requirement for English, applicants are expected to have a strong background in writing, oral communication, and critical reading skills.

 MCAT is required of all applicants.
 Scores will be accepted for tests taken during or after the month of September three years prior to year of application.
-For example, for the 2017 admissions cycle (applying in 2016), the oldest acceptable MCAT is September 2013.
+For example, for the 2018 admissions cycle (applying in 2017), the oldest acceptable MCAT is September 2014.
+We require a minimum score of a 24 on the old MCAT or a 495 on the new exam.

 Letters of Recommendation